elastic/kibana/packages/kbn-optimizer/README.md

 Each worker communicates state back to the main process by sending [`WorkerMsg`][WorkerMsg] and [`CompilerMsg`][CompilerMsg] objects using IPC.

-The Optimizer captures all of these messages and produces a stream of [`OptimizerMsg`][Optimizer] objects.
+The Optimizer captures all of these messages and produces a stream of update objects.

 Optimizer phases:
 <dl>